Residence for Tuition Information

 All inquiries regarding the appeal process should be addressed to the Office of the General Counsel at Residency.Appeal@ucop.edu.

 Nonresident students may apply for a change of classification to resident status once all the requirements have been met.
-Petitions for Classification to Resident Status from continuing UC Davis students classified as nonresident for tuition purposes in a prior quarter must be filed during the filing period and no later than the Fee Payment Deadline for the term they wish to classify as a Resident.
+Petitions for Classification to Resident Status from continuing UC Davis students classified as nonresident for tuition purposes in a prior quarter must be filed during the filing period and no later than the published deadline for the term they wish to classify as a Resident.
 Deadline exceptions will only be made in the cases of a documented medical illness, death in the immediate family, or an administrative error on the part of the university.
-Petition supporting documents will not be accepted after the 20th day of instruction unless an extension has been requested from a Residence Deputy.
+Petition supporting documents will not be accepted after the 10th day of instruction unless an extension has been granted by a Residence Deputy.

 Inquiries regarding the UC Residence Policy and Guidelines or appeals, should be directed to Office of the General Counsel at Residency.Appeal@ucop.edu.